+Sample layouts are provided in this section,

+and a grid for designing your layout is provided in the back of this guide.

+- 10 Twists/ft.

-- The Boundary Wire MUST start at the Fence Transmitter and make a continuous loop back (2A). - Design a layout that is suitable for your yard.
-Sample layouts are provided in this section, and a grid for designing your layout is provided in the back of this guide. - Fence planning software is available online at www.petsafe.net/fence.
-After you have planned and saved your layout online, contact our Customer Care Center to review and refine your layout. - Twisting two sides of the Boundary Wire cancels the signal - and allows your pet to cross over that area safely.
+- Fence Planning Software is available online at www.petsafe.net/fence.
+After you have planned and saved your layout online, contact our Customer Care Center to review and refine your layout. - Twisting two sides of the Boundary Wire cancels the signal and allows your cat to cross over that area safely.
 Plastic or metal piping will not cancel the signal.
 Twist the Boundary Wire 10 to 12 times per foot to cancel the signal (2A). - Always use gradual turns at the corners to produce a more consistent boundary (2B).
-Do not use sharp turns, as this will cause gaps in your boundary. - Avoid making passageways too narrow for your pet to move about freely (e.g., along the sides of a house). - The Receiver Collar can be activated inside the house if the Boundary Wire runs along the outside wall of the house.
-If this occurs, remove your pet's Receiver Collar before bringing him inside, decrease the range using the Boundary Width Control knob or consider an alternative layout.
+Do not use sharp turns, as this will cause gaps in your boundary. - Avoid making passageways too narrow for your cat to move about freely (e.g., along the sides of a house). - The Receiver Collar can be activated inside the house if the Boundary Wire runs along the outside wall of the house.
+If this occurs, remove your cat's Receiver Collar before bringing him inside, decrease the range using the Boundary Width Control Knob, or consider an alternative layout.